Jacob-Brown-950/SOC-Stack-Lab/README.md

-# PROJECTNAME
+# SOC Stack Lab

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The goal of this project is to set up a comprehensive Security Operations Center (SOC) stack lab using open-source tools to enhance network monitoring and security analysis.
+The SOC stack will be implemented on a physical server in my home lab environment.

+The core components of the stack include:

+Wazuh: Deployed as the primary Security Information and Event Management (SIEM) solution, Wazuh will provide real-time security monitoring, log analysis, and threat detection.
+Grafana: Integrated with Wazuh to visualize and analyze security metrics and logs through dynamic dashboards and graphical representations.

+This setup aims to monitor network activities effectively, detect potential security threats, and gain insights into system performance.
+The lab will serve as a practical environment for testing and refining SOC operations, enhancing my ability to manage and respond to security incidents in a controlled setting.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]